Immigrant Labor on the Via Sacra

 Description

-Later in the 15th century the popes ordered the Castel Sant’Angelo be reconstructed, and that the Via Sacra be widened in the stretch between the castle and St. Peter’s square.
-Interestingly, these later projects involved fewer trans-alpine workers, but large numbers of immigrants from other Italian cities.
-This may have been due to foreigners assimilating quickly into Rome and then changing their last name to “de Roma”, which would mean we could no longer identify them as foreigners from notarial records.
+Later in the 15th century the popes ordered the Castel Sant’Angelo be reconstructed, and for the via Sacra to be widened in the stretch between the castle and St. Peter’s Square.
+Interestingly, these later projects involved fewer trans-alpine workers, but large numbers of immigrants from other Italian cities were involved.
+This may have been due to foreigners assimilating quickly into Rome and changing their last names to “de Roma,” which would mean we could no longer identify them as foreigners from notarial records.

-These laborers were paid on a day to day contract, and thus enjoyed little stability.
-The notarial records show some days hiring only 12 murators or skilled laborers, while hiring 94 in others.
+These laborers were paid on a day-to-day contract, and thus enjoyed little stability.
+The notarial records show that on some days , only 12 "muratores" or skilled laborers were hired, while 94 were hired on others.
 Manovales, the less skilled counterpart, may have endured even more variation in employment status.
 Part of this is likely because workers could work on different projects on different days.
 But in the case of injury or sickness, laborers had no security to fall back on.
 This was only exacerbated by their immigrant status, which suggests that they may have lacked a support network in Rome to depend upon while recovering.
-Thus construction work may have been a sort of vicious cycle, appealing only to those desperate for work, but ultimately ensuring that these individuals remain in the lowest classes.
+Thus construction work was a sort of vicious cycle, appealing only to those desperate for work, but ultimately ensuring that these individuals remain in the lowest classes.

 Creator